cca/libraries_wagtail/docs/startup.md

 }
 ```

-I recommend using a postgres database rather than a sqlite3 one simply because it's closer to what the production site does, even if it means employing a large stack during local development.
+I recommend using a postgres database rather than a sqlite3 one simply because it's closer to what the production site does, even if it means employing a larger stack during local development.

 The site comes with settings for Elasticsearch but doesn't enable it by default.
-To enable it, install Elasticsearch, start the ES server, and add a passage like this to libraries/settings/local_settings.py:
+To enable it, install Elasticsearch, start the ES server, and add a passage like this to libraries/libraries/settings/local.py:

 ```python
 from .elasticsearch import *